accso/java9-jigsaw-examples/jigsaw-examples/example_annotations/readme.md

 ### Example shows modules with annotations
 see [ModuleAnnotations](http://openjdk.java.net/projects/jigsaw/spec/issues/#ModuleAnnotations)

-- modmain looks up modules modb and modc and prints their annotations available at runtime
+- modmain looks up modules modb and mod.annotations and prints their annotations available at runtime
-- modb has a deprecated annotation in the module-info.java.
+- modb is deprecated via annotation in its module-info.java.
-- modc defines threee annotations with ElementType module, one available at runtime, two only available at compile time
+- mod.annotations defines three annotations with ElementType module, one available at runtime, two only available at compile time